Determining replication agreements and status with the Platform Services Controller (PSC)

 Note: This CLI is limited to execution only against the local PSC.
 Using the command to query the replication status from one PSC to a different PSC is not yet supported.

-1. Make a remote connection to the Windows Platform Services Controller or SSH into the Platform Services Controller appliance.
+1. Remote access into the windows Platform Services Controller or SSH into the Platform Services Controller appliance.

 Appliance: cd /usr/lib/vmware-vmdir/bin